 JPMorgan Chase & Co.
-(JPM) Chief Executive Officer Jamie Dimon said the bank made egregious mistakes and that the losses of about $2 billion tied to synthetic credit securities were “self-inflicted.”
+(JPM:US) Chief Executive Officer Jamie Dimon said the bank made egregious mistakes and that the losses of about $2 billion tied to synthetic credit securities were “self-inflicted.”

 “We’re accountable, and what happened violates our own standards and principles about how we want to operate the company,” Dimon said in a conference call today.
 “This is not how we want to run a business.”

 The bank fell 6.2 percent to $38.20 at 5:26 p.m. in extended trading in New York after disclosing the losses at its chief investment office.
 Dimon said the New York-based lender made the trades to guard against credit risk (JPM:US).

 “In re-hedging the portfolio, it was a bad strategy, badly executed and poorly monitored,” Dimon said.

 Dimon told analysts they should assume his bank keeps regulators informed about its finances and that the trades may not run afoul of the so-called Volcker rule, which seeks to limit banks’ bets with their own funds.

 “We do believe you need to have the ability to hedge in a CIO-type position, and that Volcker allows that,” he said.
 “This trading may not violate the Volcker rule, but it violates the Dimon principle.”